Why isn’t my home selling?

 When learning why your home isn’t selling, the first thing you should do is check your home’s online presence.
 Your first showings are online.
 What do you see when you type the address in Google?

 Are the photos of your home attractive?
 Is the marketing description compelling?
 What can be improved?
-Your real estate agent’s job is to ensure your online presentation entices home buyers and other Realtors® to view your home in person.
-The photos and marketing remarks which are input into the MLS are then syndicated on real estate websites such as Realtor.com, Trulia and numerous individual real estate agent and brokerage websites.
+Your real estate agent’s job is to ensure your online presentation entices home buyers and other Realtors to view your home in person.
+The photos and marketing remarks that are input into the MLS are then syndicated on real estate websites such as Realtor.com, Trulia, and numerous individual real estate agent and brokerage websites.